lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab4-diy-cqrs/readme.md

 On the console, you should see log output indicating that the CSV file is read and processed.

 ### Make HTTP Calls to the CRM Microservice
 Using a tool such as Postman or tools like cURL or wget you can try to get in touch with the CRM Microservice.
-For example to request details on a customer with identifier 42, make the following call:
+For example to request details on a customer with identifier 42 , make the following call:
 ```
 curl  http://localhost:3005?customerId=42 -v
 ```
+Note: there is no customer with this id!

 You should find the console logging of the CRM service that the request was received, and you should see a response from it whose details are written to the command line by cURL.
 Defining appropriate status codes and messages go a long way in making the use of APIs a more pleasant experience.
 Try leaving out the customerId parameter; this should return a list of all customers.

 Now try making a request for customer identifier with which real customer data is associated: